LuluWalls/Improved-Eneroth-Solid-Tools/README.md

 Hey Lulu, why would you go to all of this trouble?

- Well, I wanted to make a presentation like this
+ Well, I wanted to make a skalpish presentation like this

   ![Alt text](src/imp_ene_solids/images/timber_slice.jpg?raw=true "Title")